Sanjana-rj/Kaggle/README.md

 # Kaggle-Titanic

-The challenge
-We want you to use the Titanic passenger data (name, age, price of ticket, etc) to try to predict who will survive and who will die.
+The challenge is to use the Titanic passenger data (name, age, price of ticket, etc) to try to predict who will survive and who will die.

 # Workflow stages
-The competition solution workflow goes through seven stages described in the Data Science Solutions book.
+The competition solution workflow goes through seven stages.

   1. Problem Statement and understanding.
   2. Acquire training and testing data.